MFAM19/hello-world/README.md

 # hello-world
-My first repository on GitHub.
+My first repository is GitHub.
 # Each line is a file pattern followed by one or more owners.

 # These owners will be the default owners for everything in